Understanding the AI Consultant

 For more on the brief structure, see Understanding the Research Brief.

-Phase 4: Interview Plan
+Phase 4: Interview Plan and Structured Questions

 With the brief finalized, the Consultant generates the interview plan — the actual conversation structure that Koji's AI will follow during interviews.